eniompw/Free-LLM-API-Examples/README.md

 This repository provides examples of how to interact with various Large Language Model APIs that are either free to use (with certain limitations) or provide alternatives to the official OpenAI services.
 All of these APIs follow the OpenAI API format, making them easy to integrate into existing applications.

+## Requirements

+- Python 3.x
+- `requests` library (install with `pip install requests`)

 ## API Endpoints

-The file [api-urls.md](api-urls.md) contains a curated list of API endpoints from various providers including:
+The file [free-llm-api-endpoints.md.md](free-llm-api-endpoints.md.md) contains a curated list of API endpoints from various providers including:

 - OpenRouter
 - Chutes